New walking app helps you exercise while on the go

 Jim McManus, Director of Public Health at Hertfordshire County Council said: “Helping our residents to lead healthy, happy lives is a key priority for us.
 In many ways walking is the perfect prescription, as it’s good for our physical health, it’s a great mood-booster and people can easily fit it into their busy lives.

 “So whether it’s challenging the kids to beat their own target on the walk to school; aiming to get to the corner shop and back a bit quicker each time; or just popping out in your lunch break and timing how long it takes you to walk round the block, there are so many ways you can bring brisk walking into your life.
 Go on, your body and mind will thank you!”

 For more information about the Active 10 app and other activities in Hertfordshire, please visit Health in Herts and enter your postcode.
 You can also download the free Active 10 App from the Apple App Store or Google play.

-For more ideas about building activity into your daily routine, visit NHS Choices.
+For more ideas about building activity into your daily routine, visit the NHS website.
 If you have any questions or concerns, talk to a healthcare professional for advice on what might be right for you.